Give or Get Lei'd

 Kino means body.
 Hence a "Lei Kino" would be a lei worn on the body.
 These, like the lei po'o can be made in many different ways.
 These two lei are kui, or pirece.
 A lei kui (pierced) is the most common.
 They are usually lei which are sewn or strung on thread.

-Some of our featured lei will orffer you a choice of a lei Kino or lei po'o r both.
+Some of our featured lei will offer you a choice of a lei Kino or lei po'o r both.
 There will also be discounts for order more than one.

 What Makes a Lei, A Lei?

 Traditional Hawaiian leis are created entirely out of natural foliage, with flowers and seeds used as adornment and vines or bark used as the strands holding it together.
-Although the commonly used flowers include plumerias, carnations, orchids and ti leaves, the types of flowers and methods used vary greatly.
+Commonly used flowers include plumerias, carnations, orchids and ti leaves.
+The types of flowers and methods used vary greatly.

-Today, lei are made of fabric, ribbon, yarn, paper, strinand almost anything you can imagine.
+Today, lei are made of fabric, ribbon, yarn, paper, string and almost anything you can imagine.
 Even money!
+New looks progress while the traditional methods continue to live in many ways.

-Below you will find information on some of the more common style "traditional" lei.
+Below you will find information on some of the "traditional" lei.
+The traditional names, and concepts of the lei are being lost and blurred into general groupings.